Doctors Note Logo

 If you are experiencing severe symptoms or anything that could be life-threatening, seek medical care immediately.

-And if you're concerned about your red blood cell counts or experiencing symptoms of anemia, take a moment to use Ubie's free AI-powered Anemia Symptom Checker to gain insights into your symptoms and prepare meaningful questions for your doctor.
+And if you're concerned about your red blood cell counts or experiencing symptoms like persistent fatigue, weakness, or dizziness, Ubie's Anemia Symptom Checker can help you understand whether your symptoms may be related to anemia and guide you toward the right questions to ask your healthcare provider.

 Most importantly, speak directly with a doctor about your specific results.
 Only a qualified medical professional who knows your history can interpret your CBC blood test accurately and guide appropriate next steps.